You and your spouse were partners.

 - The division of community property and debts in a California divorce does not have to be 50-50;

-- There is more than meets the eye on this subject and in the majority of cases, this issue is much too complex to try to resolve on your own.
+- There is more than meets the eye on this subject and in the majority of cases, this issue is much too complex to try to resolve on your own - regardless of whether or not you have a high net worth divorce.

 That's why you’ll get the best result by mediating with us.